-Biconvex lens is the simple lenses which comprise two convex surfaces in spherical form, generally having the same kind of radius of curvature.
-These are also called a convex-convex lens.
+Biconvex lens is a simple lens which comprises two convex surfaces in spherical form, generally having the same kind of radius of curvature.
+These are also called convex-convex lenses.

 A Biconvex lens is as shown in the figure below-

-Being a kind of simple lens, the biconvex lens has a wide range of applications of it, but it is not limited to, control and focusing of laser beams, quality imaging and also the other kinds of optical instruments.
+Being a kind of simple lens, the biconvex lens has a wide range of applications, but it is not limited to control and focusing of laser beams, quality imaging and also the other kinds of optical instruments.

 A human eye lens is the best example of a Biconvex lens.
-For an eye, in order to see the objects at hand, the light rays coming from the objects have to bend more sharply in order to bring them on to the focus of the retina; the light rays coming from a distant object requires less refraction.
-To acquire this, it has to be of the highly elastic form so that the shape can be altered and thus can be made less or more convex.
-The higher convex a lens, greater is the refraction.
+For an eye, in order to see the objects at hand, the light rays coming from the objects have to bend more sharply in order to bring them on to the focus of the retina; the light rays coming from a distant object require less refraction.
+To acquire this, it has to be of a highly elastic form so that the shape can be altered and thus can be made less or more convex.
+The higher the convex lens, the greater the refraction.

 Biconvex Lenses- Properties

 Some characteristic properties of a biconvex lens are given below-

 - Biconvex lenses are said to possess positive focal length